BradleyCulley/bradleyculley.github.io/_posts/2023-broken-11-4-My-Side-of-the-Mountain.md

 However, that taught me to stay home when the air said 'snow.'
 Not that I was afraid of being caught far from home in a storm, for I could find food and shelter and make a fire anywhere, but I had become as attached to my hemlock house as a brooding bird to her nest.
 Caught out in the storms and weather, I had an urgent desire to return to my tree, even as The Baron Weasel returned to his den, and the deer to their copse.
 We all had our little 'patch' in the wilderness.
-We all fought to return there.
+We all fought to return there.⁷(pages 131-132)
 </p>
 </blockquote>
 </p>